matestack/matestack-docs/app/markdown/landingpage/spa_without_js.md

         end
       end
       main do
-        page_content #pages are dynamically yielded here, when buttons are clicked! end
+        page_content # pages are dynamically yielded here when buttons are clicked! end
       footer do
         plain "That's it!"